sherlifelix/blog/_posts/2019-08-03-giant-tsunami-in-bay-area-is-that-a-possibility.md

 thumbnail: /assets/img/Places/boat-clouds-cloudy-skies-753619%20(1).jpg
 author_name: Sherli
 published: true
+metatitle: Giant Tsunami in bay Area – Is that a possibility?
 title: Giant Tsunami in bay Area – Is that a possibility?
 blog_category: Know-Daily
 daily: true